Pweder3/SMORT/Documentation/Planning/Launching Mechanism.md

 # Description/Guidance
-write down every idea under a `#` and then bullet point sub things
+write down every idea under a `#` and then bullet point sub-things

 # Dump